Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 ## Round 2

-[wafer.space](https://wafer.space/) was started by Tim Ansell, also know as `mithro` online.
+[wafer.space](https://wafer.space/) was started by Tim Ansell, also known as `mithro` online.
-The open source silicon community is actually an tiny community, so we where acquainted.
+The open source silicon community is actually really tiny, so we were acquainted.

-So, while I was wrapping up this article, amused with my own typos, I had him a small message.
+So, while I was wrapping up this article, amused with my own typos, I sent him a small message.

 And that is where he dropped the bombshell: